Theme – Collaboration

 What works best in practice (pages 33-36) provides teachers with key strategies on how to:

 - seek professional learning opportunities to share and gain expertise in evidence- based teaching practices

 - regularly participate in structured lesson observations that focus on how different teaching approaches impact on student learning

 - regularly dedicate time throughout the school year for working with colleagues to plan, develop and refine teaching and learning programs

 - work in partnership with colleagues to achieve shared collaboration goals.

 The reflection toolkit (page 9) provides a framework and support to teachers when implementing these evidence-based strategies.

 Video conversation with Blue Haven Public School

-In this video, Mark Scott, Secretary of the NSW Department of Education, dives into what teacher collaboration looks like in practice and why it is important at Blue Haven Public School.
+In this video, Mark Scott, former Secretary of the NSW Department of Education, dives into what teacher collaboration looks like in practice and why it is important at Blue Haven Public School.
 Mark speaks with substantive principal and principal in residence literacy and numeracy, Paul McDermott, relieving principal, Dale Edwards, and staff at Blue Haven Public School.

 Today I’m talking with relieving Principal Dale Edwards and Substantive Principal Paul McDermott and staff at Blue Haven Public School.
 We’re talking about the ‘What works best’ theme of collaboration.
 So what are some of the ways, Paul, the teachers of Blue Haven use professional collaboration to enrich their learning practices and how do you think it impacts on student learning?